 Most people just automatically assume that a 30-year mortgage is the only real option for financing or refinancing a home.
 But it isn’t, and you can save a substantial amount of money with a shorter-term mortgage.

 The fixed-rate 30-year mortgage hasn’t always been the standard in this country.
 Prior to the Great Depression, shorter-term mortgages of 15 years or less were the standard.
 Then, only after the Depression, mortgages were made longer term (and were government guaranteed) to make buying a home more affordable.

 Of course, distributing payments over a 30-year period makes for lower monthly payments.
 But in total over that 30 years, you’ll pay a lot more (in interest primarily) than you would for a shorter-term mortgage.
 In fact, the savings on refinancing for, say, a 15-year loan may be so significant that it might be worth looking into cutting expenses in other areas in order to afford the higher monthly payments.

-Refinancing your Los Angeles home can be a frightening prospect or a ray of hope or both when it’s your best last option.
+Refinancing your Riverside home can be a frightening prospect or a ray of hope or both when it’s your best last option.
 You just need to make sure you don’t fall for any of the common refinancing tales that could be costing you a lot of money.